About Sandy Ross

 She also was coordinator/senior field team leader of the Abidjan, Cote d'Ivoire project, for Overseas Processing Entity/Church World Service/US Embassy Office of the Refugee Coordinator.
 Sandra managed two OPE worksites for processing Liberian refugee resettlement to America, including supervising a staff of 50, WHO and IOM partner staff, private security and cleaning staff along with Cote d'Ivoire military guards.

 She was a former volunteer in the USAID Teachers for Africa Program of the International Foundation for Education and Self Help.
-She worked at Our Lady of Apostles Teacher Training College, Cape, as a media specialist and teacher trainer, creating a regional teacher's learning materials and resource center, and training for teachers at local schools in the area as well as coordinating programs and projects for student AIDS/HIV awareness clubs.
+She worked at Our Lady of Apostles Teacher Training College, Cape Coast, Ghana, as a media specialist and teacher trainer, creating a regional teacher's learning materials and resource center, and training for teachers at local schools in the area as well as coordinating programs and projects for student AIDS/HIV awareness clubs.

-Prior to this, Sandy was a visiting lecturer and faculty advisor in charge of the Journalism Program in the Humanities Division at the University of the Virgin Islands, where she also taught journalism and business communication courses, and served as coordinator for Dr. Yegin Habtes' Summer African Academy for Educators; First Amendment Colloquia featuring Washington Post Columnist Dorothy Gilliam and Pulitzer Prize-Winning Journalist Melvin Claxton; and Journalism Recruitment and Student Internship in the USA, US Virgin Islands and British Virgin Islands (Tortola and Virgin Gorda).
+Prior to this, Sandra was a visiting lecturer and faculty advisor in charge of the Journalism Program in the Humanities Division at the University of the Virgin Islands, where she also taught journalism and business communication courses, and served as coordinator for Dr. Yegin Habtes' Summer African Academy for Educators; First Amendment Colloquia featuring Washington Post Columnist Dorothy Gilliam and Pulitzer Prize-Winning Journalist Melvin Claxton; and Journalism Recruitment and Student Internship in the USA, US Virgin Islands and British Virgin Islands (Tortola and Virgin Gorda).

 Concurrently, she also coordinated media relations for the Catholic Diocese of St. Thomas in the US Virgin Islands, as editor of its magazine, The Catholic Islander (1999-2002); served as media manager and community outreach specialist for VI Census 2000, conducted under the auspices of the US Department of Commerce and Bureau of the Census and the UVI Eastern Caribbean Center; and worked as a senior staff writer and acting city editor at the VI Daily News.